sukantahalder123/filterSpec.yml/filter.md

 - Request: async `(req, res)`
 - Response: `res.status(200).json (getProjectStatusUsecases)`

-    1. when the user hits the `/ProjectStatus/{id}/usecases:` endpoint an event is started.
+    1. when the user hits the`/ProjectStatus/{id}/usecases:` endpoint an event is started.

+    2. Import necessary modules
+        - Import Client module from 'pg'

+    3. Initialize PostgreSQL client
+        - Initialize a new PostgreSQL client with connection details

+    4. Connect to the PostgreSQL database
+        - Connect to the database using the initialized client

+    5. Lambda execute SQL query to fetch records by id from 'usecases' table

-    2. this event triggers the correponding lambda with the request body.
+    6. this event triggers the corresponding lambda with the request.

-    3. Lambda contains the asynchronous function with logical code for connecting to the postgresql database.
-    4. we are using aws secrets manager to store our postgresql credentials.
-    5. Lambda recieve postgresql credentials from aws secrets manager and connection is made to the corresponding database.
-    6. lambda function takes the `{id}` from the user and gets the details of the project from the `Usecases` table in the database by executing the postgresql query.
-    7. Then the connection to the database is terminated and the instance of the lambda is no longer in existence.
+    7. Return the successfully response object with status code 200
+        - Return { statusCode: 200, headers: { "Access-Control-Allow-Origin": "*" }, body: JSON.stringify(objReturn) }

+    8. Return the error response object for error status code 400
+        - Return { statusCode: 400, headers: { "Access-Control-Allow-Origin": "*" }, body: JSON.stringify(objReturn) }